 Dr. Li-Chen Wang made quite some important contributions resulting in the growth of the computer industry, such as a free and open source BASIC interpreter as well as pioneering the concept of free software.

 It turns out running this code from the dawn of computers in a browser isn't too hard.
 The code is 127 bytes long.
 I found an existing 8080 emulator.
 With the help of this technical manual, I wrote the bare minimum amount of code to emulate a Dazzler.
 Computer manuals back then were very detailed, especially for hardware that came as a kit, requiring a day or two of soldering.

 Below is the result of running the code.
-In a subsequent post, I will cover how the code actually works.
+In part 2, I cover the question of verifying the authenticity of this code.
+Part 3 looks at the code's control flow.
+In a subsequent post, I will explain how the code actually works.